 AFib detection on blood pressure monitors

-There are blood pressure monitors with special AFib detection.
-When measuring, these blood pressure monitors indicate whether an irregular heartbeat is detected.
+Blood pressure monitors are available in our web shop with special AFib detection.
+These blood pressure monitors indicate during the measurement whether an irregular heartbeat is detected.
 A symbol will then light up.
-If this happens regularly, it is wise to consult your family doctor.
-He or she can then investigate this further.
-To detect atrial fibrillation with a blood pressure monitor, multiple measurements should be taken.
-The blood pressure monitor will then automatically measure blood pressure several times.
-A rest period of 15 to 30 seconds takes place between each measurement.
-The blood pressure monitors in our range with AFib detection:
+If this happens regularly, it is wise to consult your doctor or doctor.
+He or she can then further investigate your complaints.
+To discover atrial fibrillation with a blood pressure monitor a multiple measurement must take place.
+The blood pressure monitor then automatically measures the blood pressure several times.
+Between each measurement there is a rest period of 15 to 30 seconds.
+At Blood pressure meter.shop you can buy the following blood pressure monitors with AFib detection:

-- Microlife BP A6 BT upper arm blood pressure monitor
+- Rossmax X5 BT upper arm blood pressure monitor

-Bloodpressuremonitor.shop is a partner of the Dutch Heart Foundation and ensures that you can purchase the right products you need.
-Would you like more information about treating atrial fibrillation and how to prevent it as best as possible?
+Blood pressure meter.shop is a partner of the Heart Foundation and ensures that you can purchase the right products you need.
+Would you like more information about the treatment of atrial fibrillation and how you can prevent this heart rhythm disorder as effectively as possible?
 Please feel free to contact us.
 We are happy to help you with expert advice.
-You can reach us by phone at 0182-239393 or by e-mail to email@example.com.
-You can also fill in our contact form.
-We try to answer your questions as soon as possible.
+You can reach us by phone at 0182 – 239393 or by e-mail to firstname.lastname@example.org. you can also our contact form fill.
+We will answer your questions as soon as possible.